What reading experts say:

 More Great Books to Read(click on a title to check for availability at the Library)

-- Play the compare game to introduce new words and concepts.
-Compare zebra to a horse.
+- Play the compare and contrast game to introduce new words and concepts.
+Compare dog to a cat.
 How are they the same?
 How are they different?
 What is the difference between a zoo and a farm?